Updated June 9, 2023

 Excel VBA Date

-There are some functions which are really very handy, and we choke our life without those functions being a VBA user.
-DATE function is one of those functions which can be really very useful at times and can make life easier for a programmer.
-In an Excel spreadsheet, there is a function called TODAY() which gives the current date as a result based on the system date.
-On similar lines, VBA has DATE function which gives current date based on the system date.
+Some functions are very handy, and we choke our life without those functions being a VBA users.
+The DATE function is one of those functions which can be very useful at times and can make life easier for a programmer.
+In an Excel spreadsheet, a function called TODAY() gives the current date as a result based on the system date.
+Along similar lines, VBA has a DATE function that shows the current date based on the system date.

-The VBA DATE function returns the current date based on system date as a result and has really very simple syntax.
+The VBA DATE function returns the current date based on the system date and has a very simple syntax.

-This function does not have any argument to be passed comes with the name of the function and empty parentheses.
-It is not mandatory to add the parentheses as well while calling this function.
+This function does not have any argument to be passed with the name of the function and empty parentheses.
+It is not mandatory to add parentheses while calling this function.
 Isn’t this function really simple in nature?

 How to Use Excel VBA Date Function?

-We will learn how to use a VBA Date function with few examples in excel.
+We will learn how to use a VBA Date function with a few examples in Excel.

 VBA Date Function – Example #1

 Suppose you wanted to see the current date in MsgBox.
 How can you do that?
 Just follow the steps below, and you’ll be through.

 Step 1: Insert a new module in your Visual Basic Editor.